Craig Petties: Expanding beyond Tennessee

 At 23, Petties bought 200 lb of marijuana and 22 lb of cocaine through middlemen with direct connections to Mexico.
-Large amounts of cash from the drug sales were stored on various premises in West Tennessee, eventually funneled back to Texas and Mexico.
+Large amounts of cash from the drug sales were stored on various premises in West Tennessee and eventually funneled back to Texas and Mexico.
 By 2000, the trafficking operation had grown significantly.
 Petties coordinated efforts with cocaine and marijuana traffickers to prepare and package the drugs in at least eight states including Alabama, Arkansas, Georgia, Mississippi, Missouri, North Carolina, and Texas.
-After this success, Petties was introduced to drug lord Edgar Valdez Villareal in Corpus Christi, Texas, a high-ranking leader in Mexico's Beltrán-Leyva Cartel.
+After this success, Petties was introduced to drug lord Edgar Valdez Villareal in Corpus Christi, Texas.
+At the time, Valdez was a high-ranking leader in Mexico's Beltrán-Leyva Cartel.
 The connection was cited in law enforcement circles as the first time a black American was accepted by any Mexican cartel.
 With this more powerful association, Petties grew his organization much larger and became a multimillionaire in his mid-20s.

 The majority of marijuana and cocaine smuggled from Mexico to Memphis by any organization typically arrived in hidden compartments on tractor-trailers via interstates I-55 and I-40.
 Shipments of drugs varied from 330 to 1,100 lb, but one shipment totaled 5,500 lb with a street value of US$50 million.
 Some drug packages were even mailed via FedEx.

 Petties was reportedly making the group millions of dollars every week.
 The organization also supplied millions of dollars in cocaine to the Black Mafia Family drug ring founded in Detroit.
 Domination of the Memphis drug trade was furthered by intimidation as Petties and his cohorts killed at least six people.